thomaslule/twitch-channel/README.md

 A small library to listen to various events that can happen on a twitch channel (chat messages, hosts, donations, raids, subscriptions…)

-You just have to provide the config and make your app reachable from the internet, this library connects to the chat, subscribes to webhooks, listen to streamlabs socket.
-It provides a nice abstraction layer for the various twitch APIs.
+You just have to provide the config and make your app reachable from the internet, this library connects to the chat and subscribes to webhooks.

-## The good things

 The event objects are kept simple and without surprises.
 Every viewer-related event will have the twitch id and the current display name in `viewerId` and `viewerName` fields.

-Streamlabs socket notifications (host and donation) are often sent twice by streamlabs, this library takes care of that.

 ## Example